Impact

 Advance Cultural Competence

-The Navigating Difference Cultural Competency program is one of the signature programs for Illinois Extension.
+The Navigating Difference Cultural Competency program is a core program for Illinois Extension.
 It helps to equip staff members with the knowledge and skills to engage with diverse audiences.
-The training incorporates techniques and tools to increase awareness and build cultural competencies and provides opportunities to examine how personal and organizational cultures influence our ability to work across differences.
+The training incorporates techniques and tools to increase awareness, build cultural competencies, and provide opportunities to examine how personal and organizational cultures influence our ability to work across differences.

-Washington State University Extension developed the cultural competency curriculum using key adult education theories and practices that create a safe and welcoming environment for all learners.
-In 2023, WSU passed on leadership of the curriculum to Iowa State University Extension, Purdue University Extension, and University of Illinois Extension.
+Washington State University Extension developed the Navigating Difference curriculum using key adult education theories and practices to create a safe and welcoming environment for all learners.
+In 2023, WSU Extension passed on leadership of the curriculum to Iowa State University Extension, Purdue University Extension, and University of Illinois Extension.
 The collaborative leadership team is working on plans to update the curriculum, provide support and additional guidance for the trainers, and develop new cohorts of leaders for Navigating Difference.

 National